rolo64416/zigbee2mqtt.io/docs/devices/JR-ZDS01.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
+Pairing
+Press button on the back for 5 seconds, the blue led starts to blink, device is now in pairing mode.

 <!-- Notes END: Do not edit below this line -->